Panda32r/FNF-Furr-Engine/assets/songs/readme.txt

-Put your custom songs here
+Put your songs here, it should look like this:

-It should be a folder with your custom song's name, and inside of it should include two files: "Inst.ogg" and "Voices.ogg"
+assets/songs/your-song-name-here/
+---- ./Inst.ogg

+---- ./Voices.ogg
+	or
+----./Voices-Opponent.ogg
+----./Voices-Player.ogg